rust-lang/rfcs/text/0000-reserved_prefixes.md

 The notion of reserving "syntactic space" as an aid to backwards-compatibility is an idea that has precedence from other languages.
 [C reserves large swathes of the identifier space](https://www.gnu.org/software/libc/manual/html_node/Reserved-Names.html) for its own use, most notably identifiers that begin with `_` or `__`.
 Likewise, Python reserves all identifiers of the form `__foo__` for special use by the language.

 In contrast to Python or C, reserving syntax via `#` rather than `_` is much less of an imposition on ordinary users, because `#` is not a valid character in Rust identifiers.
-The only contexts in which this change would be observable is within macros: `foo!(bar#qux)` would now fail to lex (a.k.a. tokenize).
-As such, the above code would produce the following compilation error (wording TBD) when upgrading to the 2021 edition:
+The only contexts in which this change would be observable is within macros: `foo!(bar#qux)` would now pass one token to `foo!` rather than three.
+As such, the above code would produce the following on the 2021 edition:
 ```
-error: unknown prefix on identifier: a#
- --> tokens.rs:7:7
-  |
-7 | demo!(a#foo);
-  |       ^^ help: try using whitespace here: `a # foo`
-  |
-  = note: prefixed identifiers are reserved for future use
+one token
+one token
+one token
 ```

-Note that this syntactic reservation is whitespace-sensitive: any whitespace to either side of the intervening `#` will allow this code to compile.
+Note that this syntactic reservation is whitespace-sensitive: any whitespace to either side of the intervening `#` will cause three tokens to be produced rather than one.
 This provides a simple migration path for anyone who would be impacted by this change; they would need only change their macro invocations from `foo!(bar#qux)` to any of `foo!(bar # qux)`, `foo!(bar# qux)`, or `foo!(bar #qux)`.
 It is possible to automate this mechanical migration via rustfix.

 Rather than try to guess what prefixes it might be useful to reserve, this RFC reserves *all* [identifiers](https://doc.rust-lang.org/reference/identifiers.html) directly preceding a `#`.
 This has the following benefits: